costaivo/Tutorial-BootStrap/1_HTML/README.md

 ```

 - The **<html>** tag tells the browser "hey contained in here is a bunch of HTML code."
-- The **<head>** tag we don't really use just yet, but it will contain our references to outside bits of code such as CSS or Javascript.
+- The **<head>**  it  contain our references to outside bits of code such as CSS or Javascript.
 - The **<body>** tag tells the browser "contained in here is the stuff I actually want you to show the user."

 ## Commenting HTML Code

-A comment starts with the tag **<!--** and ends with tag **-->**.
+A comment starts with the tag `<!-- and ends with tag -->`.
 Whatever content is added inside a comment tag is never displayed in the browser.

 ## Summary

 - HTML element starts with a opening tag
 - HTML element ends with a closing tag
 - The letters between the < and > are abbreviations
-- The element content is everything between the start tag and the end tag
+- The element content is everything between the **start tag** and the **end tag**
 - Some HTML elements are empty
-- Empty elements are closed in the start tag
+- Empty elements are closed in the **start tag**
-- Make it a habit to type all your tags in lowercase - it is considered good practice
+- Make it a habit to type all your tags in **lowercase** - it is considered good practice

 ## Lesson 2

 ### Attributes
+- Attribute is a characteristic of a element.
+E.g. font size or color.
+- Attributes are used to amplify a tag.
+- When a browser interprets and HTML tag it will also check if its attributes are set so that it can display the **elements** properly.

 ### Image Tag